Carnegie Libraries of Minnesota

 (R) Strange tints on an unmarked postcard.

-So was this little brick building torn down right after replacement?
+So was this little stucco building torn down right after replacement?

 First it went to the Canadian National Railway; then it housed various charitable organizations before housing a wine house.
 It was demolished in 1953 for the Water and Light Department's expansion.